MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/get-and-analyze-http-response-codes.md

 | wget | [GNU Wget 1.21.1-dirty Manual](https://www.gnu.org/software/wget/manual/wget.html) |
 | PowerShell | [Invoke-WebRequest cmdlet](/powershell/module/microsoft.powershell.utility/invoke-webrequest) |

-After obtaining an HTTP Response Code, you should begin troubleshooting to gain a clearer understanding of the application’s behavior.
-For more information about the HTTP status codes and the behavior that they indicate, see the following content.
+After you get an HTTP response code, start troubleshooting to better understand the application's behavior.
+For more information about the HTTP status codes and the behavior that they indicate, see the following content:

 | Information source | Link |
 | ------------------ | ---- |